NatJune/Shake-Station/README.md

 # Shake Station
-A CRUD web app that will allow you to leave reviews on different protein shakes that you have tried and found helpful.
+A CRUD web app that will allow you to leave reviews on different protein shakes that you've tried and found useful.

 ## Getting Started
 [click here](https://shake-station.herokuapp.com/shakes)